Based in Tottenham, Middlesex.

 Cinematographic equipment including cameras, printers, mutoscopes, cutting and perforating machines, and projectors (eg the Bioscope projectors for the Warwick Trading Co and Charles Urban) were produced by the company in the early part of the 20th century.

-The extensive list of manufacturers which used JAP engines includes:
+The extensive list of manufacturers which employed JAP engines includes:

 If you have further information or a query related to this page, please contact us